We work with, and take referrals from, a number of organisations around Bradford, including:

 Inn Churches works closely with Housing Justice to develop and maintain their Housing Justice Quality Mark and to provide training, support and advice for night shelters across the UK.

-Find out more about Housing Justice.
+Find out more about our Winter Shelter and Housing Justice.

 We work with a number of supermarkets, markets and independent suppliers to intercept surplus food destined for landfill.
 In particular we work closely with suppliers Swithenbank and Bidfood, as well as the FareShare network and Bradford Council’s Department of Public Health.